 Everett describes his own work as an exploration of the non-linear narratives that reside, interact and evolve between moments.
 “These narratives often exist between the apocalyptic and magical and frequently locate themselves in the quiet immediately before or after something has happened,” said Everett.
 “I am interested in forms and entities that have an immediate visual power, physicality and a sense of urgency growing from a place just out of sight.
 Visual phenomena that I experience in transitional periods — between sleep and consciousness or in a meditative state — are often used as source material.
 These liminal spaces and the forms they generate have an energy that feels familiar and strange, like echoes from a parallel reality.”

-Though measures taken to prevent COVID-19 have temporarily closed the museum, Crystal Bridges continues to promote art from the exhibition online, and there are plans to take State of the Art 2020 on the road to museums across the country.
+Though measures taken to prevent COVID-19 have temporarily closed the museum, Crystal Bridges continues to promote art from the exhibition online

 Everett’s inclusion in the exhibition is a significant accomplishment, but he sees the achievement as “equal parts luck and hard work.”